Instant save - Save as draft - Publish - Discard

 Instant save while you work

-In Beaver Builder 2.x, as you edit your layouts you'll see the sequence Saving – Saved – Edited appear in the upper right corner of the screen.
-The instant save feature already existed in Beaver Builder 1.x, but now you can see confirmation of it on screen.
+As you edit your layouts you'll see the sequence Saving – Saved – Edited appear in the upper right corner of the screen.

 When you're done editing